worldcoin/signup-sequencer/Readme.md

 * Dependencies build optimized, also in dev build.
 * From scratch Docker build statically linked to musl.
 * Github actions for build, test, linting and deployment to Google Kubernetes Engine.

-TODO:

-* Code coverage in CI
-* Build cache in CI
-* no_std support, CI test using no-std target.
-* To do scraper in CI.
-* `--threads` cli argument for Rayon worker pool size.
-* `--trace` cli argument for `tracing-chrome`.
-* `--seed` cli argument for deterministic `rand`.
-* Rustdocs with Katex.
-* Long running / fuzz mode for proptests.

 ## Setup

 The Google Cloud project is taken from the Github Actions secret `GKE_PROJECT`.